 - Mansard roofs have a very high pitch.
 It is recommended not to install asphalt shingles on these roofs.
 Asphalt shingles are heavy and will start sliding off.
 While these roofs are not as common, we suggest cedar shake shingles and synthetic shingles for them.

-At Big Bear Roofing, our licensed and experienced roofers can quickly inspect and solve roof repair, installation, and replacement challenges.
+At Big Bear Roofing, our and experienced roofers can quickly inspect and solve roof repair, installation, and replacement challenges.
 We are a BBB Accredited and certified roofing contractor in the region and stand out for our workmanship, roofing job safety, and customer satisfaction.
 All our projects are backed by a lifetime warranty. whether you need roof repair, replacement, installation, or maintenance service, feel free to call us at 843.819.7650 or write to us from our Contact Page.